WHAT IS COUNSELLING?

 AND WHO IS IT FOR?...

 We realise that seeking counselling, perhaps for the first time, is not an easy decision.
-Perhaps you have discussed your loss with your local GP who referred you or we have been recommended by a third party who might have benefitted from our specialist support....
+Perhaps you have discussed your loss with your local GP who recommended our service, or we have been recommended by a third party who might have benefitted from our specialist support....

 Putting Personal Recovery at the Heart of what we do...